AZERBAIJAN – East (Baku, Quba, Lankaran, Yevlakh)

 Baku is the capital and largest city of Azerbaijan, as well as the largest city on the Caspian Sea and of the Caucasus region.
 Baku is located 28 metres (92 ft) below sea level, which makes it the lowest-lying national capital in the world and also the largest city in the world located below sea level.
 Baku lies on the southern shore of the Absheron Peninsula, alongside the Bay of Baku.
 Officially, about 25% of all inhabitants of the country live in Baku’s metropolitan area.
 Baku is the sole metropolis in Azerbaijan.

 Baku is divided into twelve administrative regions and 48 townships.
 Among these are the townships on the islands of the Baku Archipelago, and the town of Oil Rocks built on stilts in the Caspian Sea, 60 kilometres (37 miles) away from Baku.
-The Inner City of Baku, along with the Shirvanshah’s Palace and Maiden Tower, were inscribed as a UNESCO World Heritage Site in 2000.
+The Inner City of Baku, the Shirvanshah’s Palace and Maiden Tower, were inscribed as a UNESCO World Heritage Site in 2000.

 The city is the scientific, cultural, and industrial center of Azerbaijan.
 Many sizeable Azerbaijani institutions have their headquarters there.
 The Baku International Sea Trade Port is capable of handling two million tons of general and dry bulk cargo per year.
 In recent years, Baku has become an important venue for international events.
 It hosted the 57th Eurovision Song Contest in 2012, the 2015 European Games, the 4th Islamic Solidarity Games, the F1 Azerbaijan Grand Prix in 2016, hosted the final of the 2018–19 UEFA Europa League and, will be one of the host cities for UEFA Euro 2020.